 Building a Support System for Lasting Change

-A solid support system provides that crucial outside voice.
-It offers the perspective and encouragement you need to counter the negative scripts that have been on repeat for so long.
-It's more than just accountability—it’s about creating a positive feedback loop.
-When you voice a new, empowering belief, and your people reflect it back to you, it starts to feel real.
-That reinforcement is what makes the new belief stick.
+A solid support system provides crucial outside perspective and encouragement.
+When you voice a new, empowering belief and your people reflect it back to you, it starts to feel real.
+That reinforcement helps the new belief stick, and peer-based support often improves outcomes for people working on mental-health and behavior change goals4.

 Finding Your People

-Your support crew doesn't need to be huge, but it does need to be genuine.
-The aim is to find people who will call you on your old stories, not cosign them.
+Your support crew doesn’t need to be huge, but it does need to be genuine.
+Look for people who will call you on your old stories, not cosign them.

-- Trusted Friends or Family: Think about the people in your life who are your natural cheerleaders—the ones who see your potential even when you don’t.
+- Trusted friends or family.
+People who see your potential even when you don’t.

-Once you’ve identified your people, you need to learn how to ask for what you need.
+Once you’ve identified your people, learn how to ask for what you need.
 Be specific.
-Instead of a vague, “I’m trying to be more confident,” try something like, “My old story is that I’m not a good leader.
+Instead of “I’m trying to be more confident,” try, “My old story is that I’m not a good leader.
 If you hear me putting myself down, could you remind me of that time I handled the team project well?”

 Making Your Growth a Shared Journey

 Creating a supportive environment is a non-negotiable part of your development.
-It’s the external piece of the puzzle that helps lock in all the inner work you're doing.
-This shared journey makes you more resilient when you inevitably stumble, and it makes your wins feel even bigger.
+It’s the external piece that helps lock in all the inner work you’re doing.
+Shared growth makes you more resilient when you stumble and makes wins feel bigger.

 Got Questions?
 Let’s Talk Through Them

-As you start digging into this work, you're bound to hit some snags or have questions pop up.
-That's not just normal—it's a sign you're doing something important.
-Below are some of the most common hurdles people run into, along with some hard-won advice to help you keep your momentum.
+As you start digging into this work, you’ll hit snags or have questions pop up.
+That’s normal—and it’s a sign you’re doing important work.
+Below are common hurdles and practical advice to keep your momentum.

-This is always one of the first questions people ask, and the most honest answer I can give is: it depends.
-There’s no set schedule for this kind of inner work.
-The time it takes really hinges on how long you've been carrying the belief and how tangled it is with your sense of self.
+There’s no set timetable.
+The time it takes depends on how long you’ve carried the belief and how tangled it is with your sense of self.

-When it shows up, here’s a simple game plan:
+When it shows up, follow this short plan:

 Ready to discover the specific life path you were born to live?
 The Life Purpose App gives you instant access to a profound system of self-knowledge based on Dan Millman’s bestselling work.
 Find out about your core gifts, learn how to navigate your unique life cycles, and get the clarity you’ve been searching for.
 Download the app and start exploring your purpose today.